boisgera/pandoc/mkdocs/cookbook.md

 ```

 This works because the container of `"world!"` is an instance of `Str`,
 a custom Pandoc type, which is mutable.

-Having to may seem to be a nuisance at first

 ### Type safety